Craniosacral Therapy Rates

 Arrange a class

 Sheryl Rapée-Adams, RYT (Registered Yoga Teacher), is available to teach yoga classes for older people.
+Check the Montpelier Senior Activity Center schedule for classes she might be teaching this session.

 Please call or email Sheryl for more information.